 Common 'freeman' requests and statements about the legality of Council Tax

 The Council has a responsibility to bill and collect Council Tax.
-Here are some of the most common questions or requests we receive about the legality of Council Tax.
+Here are some of the most common questions, requests and statements we receive about the legality of Council Tax.